| 1. INTRODUCTION:

 realms as romance.

-"Hugging T-Shirt."
+First they invent the human-shaped pillow made from Memory-Foam.
+Then this "Hugging T-Shirt."
 Certainly she's a fan of virtuality as much as the next

 chick.
 But these so-called "advances" are really getting ridiculous, aren't